Jetro Willems

-Jetro Danovich Sexer Willems (born 30 March 1994) is a Dutch professional footballer who plays as a left wing-back or left-back for Groningen.
+Jetro Danovich Sexer Willems (born 30 March 1994) is a Dutch professional footballer who plays as a left wing-back or left-back.

 Willems represented the Netherlands national team at UEFA Euro 2012; he played in the Netherlands' opening match of the tournament at the age of 18 years and 71 days, making him the youngest player ever to play in the UEFA European Championship at the time.
-The record has since been broken by Jude Bellingham, who represented England at UEFA Euro 2020.
+The record is now held by Spain's Lamine Yamal.

 Club career

 Sparta Rotterdam

 Willems began his career with amateur side Spartaan '20 from whom he joined Sparta Rotterdam.
 During his time with Sparta he progressed through the club's youth academy and made his senior debut on 16 January 2011, in a match against Go Ahead Eagles.
 He made 16 appearances in the Dutch second division.

 PSV

 On 31 August 2011, Willems joined PSV Eindhoven on a three-year contract.
 He received the number 43 jersey and made his PSV debut on 23 October in a match against Vitesse.
 Willems became the youngest Dutchman to play in a UEFA competition when he started against Hapoel Tel Aviv on 3 November in a UEFA Europa League group stage match.
 That same month, he was permanently promoted to the first team squad.

 In December, Willems was targeted for a move to Manchester United, with then United manager Sir Alex Ferguson looking for "the next Patrice Evra".
 On 3 April 2012, Willems' contract was upgraded and extended until 2016.

 Willems scored his first professional – and PSV – goal on 22 April 2012 in a match against NEC.
 With this goal, he became the youngest goalscorer in the 2011–12 Eredivisie.
 He experienced a great amount of playing time in the 2011–12 season because full-back Erik Pieters was injured.
 Although being young and quite inexperienced, Willems quickly showed evidence of his raw talent, especially his technique and attacking traits.

 On 15 July 2015, Willems suffered a serious injury and missed the first half of the 2015–16 season.